Seeking Justice poster

 The inciting incident occurs at 13 minutes when Laura is brutally attacked and raped in a parking garage after her cello performance.
 Will receives the devastating news at the hospital, shattering their perfect world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Will agrees to Simon's offer and says "yes" to having his wife's attacker killed.
+This demonstrates the protagonist's commitment to Will agrees to Simon's offer and says "yes" to having his wife's attacker killed.
 He crosses the moral line from law-abiding citizen to accomplice in vigilante murder., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Will discovers the man he was ordered to kill may be innocent - the organization has been manipulating people into committing murders for their own agenda.
 False defeat: what seemed like justice is revealed as exploitation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.